 Your one-on-one meeting with your manager is your opportunity to get the information, skills, and support you need to develop professionally.
-Here are 5 types of questions you should be asking your manager during your one-on-ones:
+Here are 5 types of questions to ask your manager in a one-on-one:

 - Checking-in on expectations.